 If your vision is blurred or if you notice a cloudy patch forming on your eye, you may have developed cataracts.
-For optimal vision care and cataract management, make sure to schedule an appointment with Ray D. Williams, OD at Regional Eye Center in Americus today.
+For optimal vision care and cataract management, make sure to schedule an appointment with our team of eye doctors at Regional Eye Center in Americus today.

 Q&A With Our Eye Doctor in Americus, Georgia

 Although many people use glasses to manage cataract symptoms and improve their deteriorating vision, the only way to really treat cataracts is via surgery.
 You may want to delay the procedure, but once your quality of life is affected to the degree that it’s difficult to drive or perform everyday tasks, it’s time to have cataract surgery.

 Will cataracts return after surgery?